Criminal Defense Practice

 Fifth-Degree Criminal Sexual Conduct

-Non-consensual sexual contact or acts showing the genitals to those under 16 result in a fifth-degree criminal sexual conduct charge.
 Convictions result in a one-year prison sentence and/or a $3,000 fine.
 It may be classified as a felony if it is the same offense in another state or a second offense to someone under 16.
-The felony conviction is punishable by a five-year prison sentence and/or a $10,000 fine.

-Your Rights and the Legal Process
+Your Rights And The Legal Process

 Traditionally, the legal process follows the following steps during sex crimes cases:

-Speaking with Law Enforcement
+Speaking With Law Enforcement

-Law enforcement will question you to gather information for the case.
 Prosecutors can purposely misinterpret the defendant’s statements for their benefit; therefore, we tend to recommend exercising your right to remain silent to avoid incriminating yourself.
-If communication with law enforcement is necessary, our team at Sterle Law will guide you.

 Communication Throughout Investigation